fix8mt/fix8pro_example/README.md

 ------------------------------------------------------------------------
 ## Introduction
 You have two main options when you develop a FIX application using Fix8Pro.
 For super high performance close to the metal, choose Fix8Pro C++ Framework (this example).
-For high performance and rapid development using a range of moder languages, choose UFE.
+For high performance and rapid development using a range of modern languages, choose UFE.

 The UFE package comes with freely available high performance UFEed© client adaptors.
 You can find full source code and instructions for all our UFEed adaptors (Python, Java, C# and C++) on our [github repo](https://github.com/fix8mt/ufeed_bindings).